maybe-finance/maybe/docs/self-hosting.md

 ## Self hosting disclaimer

-While we provide cost estimates for each hosting option
+While we attempt to provide cost-effective deployment options, please remember, **self-hosting _may_ incur monthly charges on your hosting platform of choice**.
+While we provide cost estimates for each deployment option, it is your responsibility to manage these costs.